Eagle River, Anchorage, Alaska: Demographics

 Eagle River first appeared on the 1960 U.S. Census as an unincorporated village, and again in 1970.
 It was annexed into Anchorage in 1975.

 The 2000 census found a population of 22,236 in Eagle River and an additional 8,000 in the settlements northeast of Eagle River: Chugiak, Birchwood, Peters Creek, Thunderbird Falls and Eklutna.
 About 30,000 people live in the Eagle River and Chugiak areas, on both sides of the Glenn Highway.
 Many personnel from Joint Base Elmendorf-Richardson (and formerly from their predecessors, Fort Richardson and Elmendorf Air Force Base) live in Eagle River, and many of the area's civilian residents additionally commute to jobs in the "Anchorage bowl."

 Economy

-Eagle River is the shopping hub between Anchorage, Palmer, and Wasilla.
-Major stores are Wal-Mart, Fred Meyer, Carrs Safeway, and Walgreens.
+Eagle River is the shopping hub between Anchorage and the smaller Mat-Su cities, Palmer and Wasilla.
 The last decade has seen two major improvements in local services: shopping and the availability of medical and dental services.
+The number of local restaurants available almost doubled over the same 10-year span.
 The local movie theater reopened in 2006 with six screens, then closed down in December 2011.
-The number of local restaurants available almost doubled over the same 10-year span.
 As of 2006, leading industries in the community were the service industry, followed by trade (retail) and government (mainly working at public schools for the Anchorage School District).

-Some local businesses were heavily damaged during the 2018 Anchorage earthquake and had to be repaired and renovated or were forced to shut down.
-Schools such as Gruening Middle School and Eagle River elementary school had to close down for the school year due to excessive damage in part by the buildings age.
+Some local homes and businesses were heavily damaged during the 2018 Anchorage earthquake and had to be repaired and renovated or abandoned.
+Gruening Middle School and Eagle River Elementary School had to close down for the remainder of the school year due to damage.